Looking after our street trees

 Our Tree Strategy outlines our policies on management of street trees.

 The pruning schedule is divided up, ward by ward over a three year period.
 All wards have different issues when it comes to the size and species of trees in their streets.
-For example, it is very expensive to prune the large maple trees in St Mark's ward, or the lime trees in Grove ward.
-We divide the schedule so that the expense of pruning all the street trees is spread over a three year period.
+For example, it is very intensive pruning the large maple trees in St Mark's ward, or the lime trees in Grove ward.
+We divide the schedule so that the pruning of all street trees is spread over a three year period.

 The cyclical maintenance programme ensures that every three years appropriate work is undertaken to every street tree.
 As part of the cyclical maintenance programme we work on approximately 4,000 street trees per year.
 This doesn't include responsive and emergency works.